mishra-lab/hiv-model-eswatini/code/README.md

 # Platform
 everything built & tested on:

 - linux mint 20.1
 - python 3.8.10
+  - we depend on ordered dicts (3.7+)
 - R 3.6.3
 - atom 1.57.0

-no guarantees things will run elsewhere
+... no guarantees things will run elsewhere